Tiemma/DockerALC/README.md

 ## Running the tests

-The tests are run using Jasmine and have been installed in the docker machine.
+The tests are run using Jasmine which has been installed in the docker machine.

 There are two tests and they can be located in the tests folder of the api project once cloned using the steps outlined above.